linuxboot/book/src/intro.md

 [![comparison of UEFI boot and LinuxBoot](../images/UEFI-versus-LinuxBoot.svg)](../images/UEFI-versus-LinuxBoot.svg)

-## Benefits of using the Go userland environment and compiler
+## Benefits of using the Go user-space environment and compiler

 Go is a systems programming language created by Google.
 Go has strong typing, language level support for concurrency, inter-process communication via